SteJ20996/AMS562_ScientificProgrammingInCpp/homeworks/hw2/hw2_README.md

 > And hw2 is done in this branch

 *Here are steps of this homework.*
+1. Create a file called hw2_file.cpp, in order to code homework in it, using 'touch hw2_file.cpp'.
-1. Set up input strings: name, date of birth, and bio about_me.
+2. Set up function main and three strings in it, name, dob(date of birth), and about_me.
+The user need to input these three information to go forward.
-2. After users inputing information, use std::getline to save for later.
+3.
-3. Finally, print out all information in certain form.
+4. Finally, print out all information in certain form.

 That's all for the homework 2.